learn-co-curriculum/sinatra-final-project/README.md

 Spec it out!
 Use [Simplecov](https://github.com/colszowka/simplecov) to monitor your test coverage.
 At this point, you should be familiar with writing some tests and definitely passing them.
 Use the labs as guides for how to write tests.

-<a href='https://learn.co/lessons/sinatra-final-project' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-final-project' title='Sinatra Final Project'>Sinatra Final Project</a> on Learn.co and start learning to code for free.</p>